newrelic/logstash-output-plugin/README.md

 If you would like to contribute to this project, review [these guidelines](https://opensource.newrelic.com/code-of-conduct/).

 ## License
-newrelic-fluent-bit-output is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+logstash-output-plugin is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.